vele616/monorepo/packages/jobboard/website/content/jobs/vice-president-of-marketing-current-mobile-VbfiP.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/current-mobile"
 companyWebsite: "https://boards.greenhouse.io/embed/job_board?for=currentmedia"
 summary: "Interested in new opportunities and have 5 years leadership experience in a senior marketing role in fast-paced consumer focused AdTech, mobile gaming, DTC, or FinTech companies?
-Current Mobile has a job opening for a vice president of marketing."
+Current Mobile has a job opening for a Vice President of Marketing."
 summaryBackup: "Love #marketing, #branding, #management?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 ## What is Current?